httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 is reflected in a separate Encryption header field value in the order in which they were applied.

+Content codings that use the Encryption header field MUST always include a value for the header field when the content coding has been applied.
+If no parameters are needed, then a dummy value is necessary to avoid confusion about which set of parameters applies to which content coding.
+This requirement applies to uses of the `aesgcm` content coding.

 Encryption header field values with multiple instances of the same parameter name are invalid.